 Degree title: Bachelor of Arts in Liberal Arts and Sciences

-General education: The general education requirements for the Teaching of English major will be the same as for LAS with the addition of a speech performance course, CMN 101, or course sequence CMN 111 and 112.
+General education: The general education requirements for the Teaching of English major will be the same as for LAS.

-Prerequisites: Secondary Ed minor prerequisites include EPSY 201 (Educational Psychology) and EPS 201 (Foundations of Education).
+Prerequisites: Secondary Ed minor prerequisites include EPSY 201 and either EDUC 201 and 202 or EPS 201.
 Students must also have completed ENGL 200, 209, 255, and 301 prior to beginning the minor.
 This is the minimum amount of major coursework required for eligibility; it is better to have completed six or seven courses in the major.

 Endorsements: Students planning to get certified in Language Arts are strongly encouraged to consider getting a secondary endorsement in another area as well.